 Days of Caring

-2023 Days of Caring impact event is scheduled on Friday, May 12th and Saturday, May 13th.
-Nearly 400 volunteers are needed to work on 38 projects at 25 local Henderson County nonprofit agencies.
+The 2024 Days of Caring impact event will be Friday, May 10th and Saturday, May 11th.
+Hundreds of volunteers come together to support improvement projects at local Henderson County nonprofit agencies.
 Projects include a variety that appeal to all kinds of volunteers.
-For the gardener, projects include mulching, planting and landscaping.
-For the handy-person, there is painting, small repairs, and construction.
-Food pantries and thrift stores will need help organizing and stocking products, and the National Association of Letter Carriers will need volunteers at the postal annex to assist with their food drive.
-Click to Register as a Volunteer.
+For the gardener, projects included mulching, planting and landscaping.
+For the handy-person, there was painting, small repairs, and construction.
+Food pantries and thrift stores needed help organizing and stocking products, and the National Association of Letter Carriers accepted volunteers at the postal annex to assist with their food drive.
+Complete details and registration available in March.

 Day of Action